johnnyshankman/xtznftswap-contracts/README.md

 # xtznftswap Tezos Contracts

-The contracts and unit tests for the core xtznftswap contract written in python/SmartPy.
+This repo uses SmartPy CLI to compile and unit test the core xtznftswap contract used by xtznftswap.xyz

 ## Tests